ming-git/gettidydata/CodeBook.md

 4.2 select the column with mean and std contained.

 ###  5. anothe tidy data, independant (180 obs of 88 var.)
-creates a second, independent tidy data set named independant with the average of each variable for each activity and each subject.
+creates a second independent tidydata set named independent (180 obs of 88 var.) with the average of each variable for each activity and each subject.

 ## log